OpenTelemetry#

 See the PyTango news page for which versions of PyTango are packaged with telemetry support compiled in.

 Next, you need the OpenTelemetry Python dependencies installed.
-You can see if these are installed by simply importing the PyTango library with the environment variable enabled.
+You can check that they are available by attempting to enable telemetry, either via the environment or at runtime from a client.

 $ TANGO_TELEMETRY_ENABLE=on python -c "import tango"

-If there are no warnings, great!
-Otherwise you may see a warning like:
+If the required Python packages are missing and telemetry is requested, you may see a warning like:

 How to run a device server that emits telemetry#